lpenguin/harlowe/README.md

 ####Additions

-###Markup
+#####Markup

  * Added column markup, which is, like aligner markup, a special single-line token indicating that the subsequent text should be separated into columns.
 They consist of a number of `|` marks, indicating the size of the column relative to the other columns, and a number of `=` marks surrounding it, indicating the size of the column's margins in CSS "em" units (which are about the width of a capital M).
 Separate each column's text with tokens like `|===` and `==||`, and end them with a final `|==|` token to return to normal page layout.
  * Now, it's possible to attach multiple changers to a single hook - `(text-style:'bold')(align:'==>')$robotFont[Text]` will apply `(text-style:'bold')`, `(align:'==>')` and the changer in the variable $robotFont, as if they had been added together with `+` in a single variable.
 Again, you can put whitespace between them – `(text-style:'bold')  (align:'==>')  $robotFont  [Text]` is equally valid, and causes the whitespace between each changer and the hook itself to be discarded.

-###Code
+#####Code

  * Added temporary variables, a special kind of variable that only exists inside the passage or hook in which they're `(set:)`.
 Outside of the passage or hook, they disappear.
 Simply use `_` instead of `$` as the sigil for variables - write `(set: _a to 2)`, `(if: _a > 1)`, etc. Their main purpose is to allow you to make "reusable" Twine code - code which can be pasted into any story, without accidentally overwriting any variables that the story has used.
 (For instance, suppose you had some code which uses the variable `$a` for some quick computation, but you pasted it into a story that already used `$a` for something else in another passage.
 If you use a temporary variable `_a` instead, this problem won't occur.)
    * Also note that temp variables that are `(set:)` inside hooks won't affect same-named temp variables outside them: `(set: _a to 1) |hook>[(set: _a to 2)]` will make `_a` be 2 inside the hook, but remain as 1 outside of it.
  * Lambdas (tentative name) are a new data type - they are, essentially, user-created functions.
 You can just think of them as "data converters" - reusable instructions that convert values into different values, filter them, or join multiple values together.
-They use temporary variables to hold values while computing them, and this is shown in their syntax.
+They use temporary variables (which only exist inside the lambda) to hold values while computing them, and this is shown in their syntax.
 An example is `_a where _a > 2`, which filters out data that's smaller than 2, or `_name via "a " + _name`, which converts values by adding 1 to them.
 Various new macros use these to easily apply the same conversion to sequences of data.
  * `(find:)` uses a lambda to filter a sequence of values, and place the results in an array.
 For instance, `(find: _item where _item's 1st is "A", "Arrow", "Shield", "Axe", "Wand")` produces the array `(a: "Arrow", "Axe")`.
 (This macro is similar to Javascript's `filter()` array method.)
  * `(altered:)` takes a lambda as its first value, and any number of other values, and uses the lambda to convert the values, placing the results in an array.
 For instance, `(altered: _material via _material + " Sword"), "Iron", "Wood", "Bronze", "Plastic")` will create an array `(a:"Iron Sword", "Wood Sword", "Bronze Sword", "Plastic Sword")`.
 (This macro is similar to Javascript's `map()` array method.)
  * `(all-pass:)`, `(some-pass:)` and `(none-pass:)` check if the given values match the lambda, and return `true` or `false`. `(all-pass: _a where _a > 2, 1, 3, 5)` produces `false`, `(some-pass: _a where _a > 2, 1, 3, 5)` produces `true`, and `(none-pass: _a where _a > 2, 1, 3, 5)` produces `false`.
  * `(folded:)` is used to combine many values into one (a "total"), using a lambda that has a `making` clause. `(folded: _a making _total via _total + "." + _a, "E", "a", "s", "y")` will first set `_total` to "E", then progressively add ".a", ".s", and ".y" to it, thus producing the resulting string, "E.a.s.y".

-###Macros
+#####Macros

  * Added the aliases `(dm:)` and `(ds:)` for `(datamap:)` and `(dataset:)`, respectively.
  * Added `(lowercase:)` and `(uppercase:)`, which take a string and convert it to all-lowercase or all-uppercase, as well as `(lowerfirst:)` and `(upperfirst:)`, which only convert the first non-whitespace character in the string and leave the rest untouched.